 After bonding out of jail after a Georgia DUI arrest and getting your personal belongings back, you will notice that you no longer have your plastic driver’s license.
 Instead, you have an 8 ½ inch by 11-inch form issued by Georgia DDS called a DDS 1205, which is part of implied consent law in GA.
 This limited permit form signifies that your license will be suspended either for your refusal to submit or (after agreeing to submit) taking chemical tests that show a numeric result that exceeds the permissible BAC level.

 For most citizens arrested for a Georgia DUI, the answer is “yes.”
-Under Georgia implied consent law, a DUI suspension is authorized for any driver who refused to be tested AFTER arrest, for breath, blood, or urine.
-Plus, a DUI licence suspension may also be imposed for a driver submitting to a breath alcohol test and blowing over the legal limit.
-The blood alcohol content (BAC) varies by type of driver or age of the motorist.
+Under Georgia implied consent law, a DUI suspension is authorized for any driver who refused to be tested AFTER an arrest, for breath, blood, or urine.
+Plus, a DUI license suspension may also be imposed for a driver submitting to a breath alcohol test and blowing over the legal limit.
+The blood alcohol content (BAC) varies by the type of driver or age of the motorist.

 This DDS form is a temporary driving permit, issued AT THE TIME OF ARREST by the arresting officer pursuant to Georgia implied consent law.
-This permit is the arrested citizen’s limited authority for driving after DUI arrest in Georgia for only 30 days.
+This permit is the arrested citizen’s limited authority for driving after a DUI arrest in Georgia for only 30 days.
 After the thirty days, if no DDS GA appeal is filed OR if the motorist doesn’t take the new ignition interlock device option (for those who qualify), the person’s driving privilege is at risk of being LOST FOR A FULL YEAR!

 The DDS 1205 form contains information (see both the FRONT and BACK of the form) pertaining to the 30-day deadline and what happens after the 45th day following your arrest.
 Panic strikes, because YOU NEED YOUR PLASTIC DRIVER’S LICENSE!
 The number one rule is that you need to ACT on the administrative license suspension quickly, but no later than 30 days after the arrest.

 In today’s world, being able to drive is often synonymous with being able to work at a high-paying job.
-Plus, because most families need two incomes to function, the person arrested for driving under the influence typically has child care transportation and custodial responsibilities.
+Plus, because most families need two incomes to function, the person arrested for driving under the influence typically has childcare transportation and custodial responsibilities.

 After our interview process, prospective clients will fully understand the two types of court proceedings (administrative license suspension and criminal DUI court case) that typically must be carefully and thoughtfully handled by a skilled DUI attorney on their behalf.
 You will receive a personalized “Action Plan” from a PARTNER at our Atlanta DUI law firm and be instructed to start performing specific tasks for your pending criminal case.